Supporting New Zealand small businesses for 5 years.

 You miss out on one of the main benefits of creating the company structure in the first place.

 Beyond this, you create tax issues due to this mingling of business and personal.
+Only legitimate business expenses are tax deductible, so mixing personal and business charges can lead to disallowed deductions and increased tax liability.
 You’re also raising doubts about how your business uses its funds.

-Finally, using your company credit card may impact both your personal and business credit scores.
+Finally, using your company credit card may impact both your personal and business credit scores, as well as negatively affect your personal credit history and credit rating.
 You may find it more difficult to get an unsecured business loan in the future if you’re charging a lot of personal expenses to the card.

 How Does Registering as a Sole Trader Affect You?